LeadConsult/down-load/README.md

-This is 0x1A.
-C - Hash tables task
+This is 0x0C-python-almost_a_circle als task 2022